Happiness: My Dear, ReVe1uv

 Happiness: My Dear, ReVeluv (stylized as Happiness: My Dear, ReVe1uv) was the first fan-concert tour headlined by South Korean girl group Red Velvet to commemorate the group's tenth anniversary and supporting their seventh extended play Cosmic (2024).
-The tour begins on August 2, 2024, in Seoul, South Korea, and is planned to visit four cities across East Asia and Southeast Asia.
+The tour began on August 2, 2024, in Seoul, South Korea, and they stopped at four cities across East Asia and Southeast Asia.

 Background

 Red Velvet released a poster schedule for their EP Cosmic to their social media on June 11, 2024, revealing plans to hold their tenth anniversary Fancon titled "Happiness: My Dear, ReVe1uv" in Seoul on August 3 and 4.

 On June 19, the Fancon tour later announced schedule to hold in Asia from August to September 2024.

 Set lists

 The following set list is from the concert on August 2, 2024, in Seoul, South Korea, and is not intended to represent all shows throughout the tour.